chatox/networks-science-course/practicum/ps02_cytoscape_advanced.md

 (See [how to download](data/README.md) in the README of the data/ directory)

 * Marvel Universe Social Graph: [hero-network.csv](data/hero-network.csv)
-* Barcenola holidays data: [holidays-bcn-network.csv](data/holidays-bcn-network.csv) and [holidays-bcn-node-attributes.csv](data/holidays-bcn-node-attributes.csv)
+* Barcelona holidays data: [holidays-bcn-network.csv](data/holidays-bcn-network.csv) and [holidays-bcn-node-attributes.csv](data/holidays-bcn-node-attributes.csv)

 ## Contents